CO-CREATING THE FUTURE WE WANT

 Virtual Reality is an important element in the matrix, because it allows for the benefits of face-to-face communication and physical interaction, to be combined with the benefits of not having to share the same physical space.
 In virtual reality we can collaborate across borders without traveling, and work together across disciplines, to unlock the latent potential of our collective creativity and imagination.

-Our strategy is to establish a Global Community Center online – connected to a network of real life City hubs.
-The first City hub has already been established in Copenhagen in collaboration with Copenhagen City’s Department for Sustainable Development.
+Our strategy is to establish a virtual community center – connected to a network of real life hubs.
+The first hub has been established in Copenhagen in collaboration with Youth Island and Copenhagen City’s Department for Sustainable Development.

 Change the story – change the world

 The City-Transformers initiative is inspired by “Imaginal Cells” in caterpillars.
 Inside the deteriorating body of the caterpillar, a new kind of cell starts to emerge.
 In the beginning they are kept down by the immune system of the caterpillar, but as they start to connect, communicate and share information they grow in numbers.
 Clustering in community, they devise a plan to create something entirely new, and out of the decay arises a great flying machine: a butterfly, that enables the surviving cells to experience the world from a whole new perspective.

 This is an inspiring story that illustrates what we can accomplish together.
 If we unleash our creative potential and start to collaborate across borders, we can create a future that works for everyone.